 Cost of Ownership

 Audi has concentrated on improving the efficiency in this A1 Sportback, and nowhere is that more clearly demonstrated than with the 1.0 TFSI engine models.
-This three-pot 1.0-litre engine in the 25 TFSI model is capable of returning around 65mpg on the combined cycle and around 100g/km of CO2.
-In 116PS guise with the ‘30 TFSI’ variant, this unit can manage up to 58.9mpg and up to 108g/km.
+This three-pot 1.0-litre engine in the 25 TFSI model is capable of returning 51.4mpg on the WLTP combined cycle and 124g/km of WLTP-rated CO2.
+In 116PS guise with the '30 TFSI' variant, this unit can manage WLTP figures of up to 53.3mpg and up to 120g/km.

-The 1.5-litre TFSI petrol unit in the 35 TFSI version doesn’t do too badly either, managing over 50mpg and under 120g/km of CO2.
-The evolutionary styling of this second generation model isn’t going to send residuals of older A1s into a flatspin either, which will come as some relief if you’re an existing owner, and should help protect the value of your trade in if you fancied chopping it in against a new version.
+The 1.5-litre TFSI petrol unit in the 35 TFSI version doesn't do too badly either, managing WLTP readings of 47.1mpg and 137g/km of CO2.
+The evolutionary styling of this second generation model isn't going to send residuals of older A1s into a flatspin either, which will come as some relief if you're an existing owner, and should help protect the value of your trade in if you fancied chopping it in against a new version.

 As for maintenance, well servicing your A1 Sportback should be no more taxing than is the case with one of the company's larger cars.
 As usual with Audi models, there's a choice of either a 'Fixed' or a 'Flexible' servicing regime, the choice between the two depending on the extent of your likely annual mileage.